Eveything you need to know about sending and receving Interac e-Transfers and how to deal with errors if you make a mistake.

 - Loan sizes vary but are usually larger than both private and payday loans

-- They are usually larger because lenders perform more due diligence and therefore want a higher return (larger loan=higher return for lender)
+- They are usually larger because lenders perform more due diligence and therefore want a higher return (larger loan=higher return for the lender)

 - Personal loans are often installment loans with regular payments being made to the lender